microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 #### Available features

-As of `March 13, 2023`, the following features are available in the private preview.
+As of `April 3, 2023`, the following features are available in the private preview.
 Note there may be other features included in the private preview if they've already graduated to the public preview.

-`📅 Coming soon to private preview`

-- Double-Key Encryption as an outcome of labeling in Word, Excel, PowerPoint, Outlook

 `⭐ Available today in private preview`

 - Block, Warn, Justify before sending emails based on sensitivity labels
+- Double-Key Encryption as an outcome of labeling in Word, Excel, PowerPoint, Outlook

 `✳️ Graduated to public preview`